On Being Paperless

 350 million magazines, and 24 billion newspapers are published."

-of the problem: reducing animal consumption (cattle grazing),
+only part of the problem: reducing animal consumption (cattle

-urban sprawl and timber construction, and massive agriculture is
+grazing), urban sprawl and timber construction, and massive

 "Paperless" means without paper.
 Alternatively, it means with less